yuryu/memcached-better-init-script/README.md

 ## Introduction

-This is an init script for [memcached](http://www.memcached.org/) that uses a **specific** directory for the memcached configuration: `/etc/memcached`.
+This is an init script for [memcached](http://www.memcached.org/) that allows to run multiple instances of memcached based on configurations under `/etc/sysconfig`.

-It's th erefore much easier to manage your memcache configuration since it's now restricted to a specific subdirectory of `/etc`.
+This script should run on any LSB-compliant environments while the original script is intended for Debian/Ubuntu only.

 ## Multiple server layout

 Now it's easy to implement a multiserver setup.
 Just copy each file to a file named:

-    /etc/memcached_server1.conf
+    /etc/sysconfig/memcached-server1
-    /etc/memcached_server2.conf
+    /etc/sysconfig/memcached-server2
             .
             .
             .
-    /etc/memcached_serverN.conf
+    /etc/sysconfig/memcached-serverN

 Now you can either start/stop/restart all of your servers with a single command like, for example: